WHDaniels/Artifical-Life-Exploration/README.md

 For more details, all linked code is documented.

+### What happened?
+There doesn't seem to be a convergence in terms of body structure/length, but population fitness increases nonetheless.
+Selection seem to be more focused on the neuronal level of the exsitings links responding "correctly" to sensory input.
+As seen in the below videos, creatures exhibit multiple different behaviours for moving in the negative y direction while keeping low in terms of the z axis.
+For example, in the brief 10 second visualization a creature can be seen crawling but another creature can be seen wiggling.
+The particular mutation paradimg here seems efficient for evolution.

 ### Running
 Clone repository and, assuming the requisite enviroment with pybullet installed, one can run one of two options: